 Net Volume Metric

-The Net Volume metric represents the net difference between buying and selling volume.
+The Net Volume metric represents the net difference between buying and selling volume, a crucial aspect of stock price analysis.
 Values above zero indicate that buying activity exceeds selling activity, while values below zero reflect greater selling pressure.
-The magnitude of these readings provides insight into the intensity of buying or selling momentum.
+The magnitude of these readings provides insight into the intensity of buying or selling momentum, essential for understanding market maker technology.

-In addition to identifying directional pressure, this metric can help assess whether buying or selling activity is strengthening or weakening over time, supporting more informed trading decisions.
-The patterns formed by this metric may also offer insight into the persistence of market pressure, including how long institutional participants may sustain a directional move before pausing or reversing.
+In addition to identifying directional pressure, this metric can help assess whether buying or selling activity is strengthening or weakening over time, thereby supporting more informed trading decisions.
+The patterns formed by this metric may also offer insight into the persistence of market pressure, highlighting how long institutional participants may sustain a directional move before pausing or reversing, which ties back to supply and demand metrics.

 A crossover from positive to negative territory, or vice versa, can be interpreted as a potential shift in market sentiment and may signal the early stages of a trend change.